afreakyelf/AndroidHorizontalCalendar/README.md

 ```

 ## How to use the library?
-Okay seems like you integrated the library in your project but **how do you use it**?
+Okay seems like you have integrated the library in your project but **how do you use it**?
 Well its really easy just add the following to your xml design to show the calendar

 ```xml
  <com.example.horizontalcalendar.HorizontalCalender